$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 Short answer

-412 HDB resale flats sold at or above S$1 million in Q1 2026 — a record, up 23.4% year-on-year.
+412 HDB resale flats sold at or above S$1 million in Q1 2026, a record, up 23.4% year-on-year.
 Average price S$1.151M.
-No income ceiling on the purchase itself, but above S$14,000 household income the buyer takes a bank loan and forfeits the EHG and CHG grants.
-Financing math: 75% LTV bank loan, MSR 30% binds at ~S$13,200 gross monthly income on a $1M flat (no other debts).
-HDB still beats a S$1.4M EC and a S$2M condo on upfront cash and the SSD-free exit if location matters more than freehold/MOP flexibility.
+There is no income ceiling on the purchase itself.
+But above S$14,000 household income, the buyer takes a bank loan and forfeits the EHG and CHG grants.
+The financing works out to a 75% LTV bank loan, with the 30% MSR binding at roughly S$13,200 gross monthly income on a $1M flat (assuming no other debts).
+HDB still beats a S$1.4M EC and a S$2M condo on upfront cash and the SSD-free exit when location matters more than freehold or MOP flexibility.

 In this article